Codecademy/docs/content/sql/concepts/operators/terms/exists/exists.md

   - 'paths/design-databases-with-postgresql'
 ---

-`EXISTS` tests a subquery and returns `TRUE` if there are any records in it.
+`EXISTS` tests a subquery and returns `TRUE` if there are any current records.

 ## Syntax